Fabricatable-Machines/FabricateEDM/README.md

 [![image](https://github.com/Fabricatable-Machines/FabricateEDM/assets/3476653/b63d0721-819b-4e95-97eb-6c598b2c9c6e)](https://photos.app.goo.gl/N2ZNjn7RKqB6QSyi7)

+Also experimented with 5mm steel (no luck), 1mm stainless steel (success with extreme electrode wear) and titanium.

 ### PSU - Powercore V1

 We have the “Powercore V1” that was sold on kickstarter.
 It will generate the sparks and the kit comes with electrodes and some sample aluminium plates.
 I have purchased some titanium plates to test with also.
 Still needs some 3d-prints.

 [Youtube video about the Powercore](https://youtu.be/D6MygL8R9kM?si=-dXRyd_AGkKtzGDO)